-Although not presented in the Findings section of this paper, the Investors' Survey revealed that 94 per cent of tax scheme investors said they would no longer consider investing in a tax scheme that did not have a valid Product Ruling59 from the ATO to say it was legitimate.
+Although not presented in the Findings section of this paper, the Investors' Survey revealed that 94 per cent of tax scheme investors said they would no longer consider investing in a tax scheme that did not have a valid Product Ruling from the Tax Office to say it was legitimate.
 Further, 52 per cent of respondents indicated that they would be less prepared to go in for a scheme that relied for its success on loopholes in the law.
-These two figures suggest that the ATO's moves to discourage future marketing and investment in such arrangements have been somewhat effective.
-For example, the findings specifically suggest that former scheme investors are using the ATO's Product Ruling system.
+These two figures suggest that the Tax Office's moves to discourage future marketing and investment in such arrangements have been somewhat effective.
+For example, the findings specifically suggest that former scheme investors are using the Tax Office's Product Ruling system.
 Whether this is true for Australian investors in general is yet to be seen.

 One point that should be noted, however, is that these findings do not suggest that involvement in aggressive tax planning has been stemmed altogether.
-As the Commissioner of Taxation recently stated in a newspaper interview, "Despite some positive signs, and the apparent demise of the 90s-style mass marketed schemes, it would be wrong to proclaim the death of aggressive tax planning".
-It has been well documented that aggressive tax planning has been around for many decades and while
+As the Commissioner of Taxation recently stated in a newspaper interview, 'Despite some positive signs, and the apparent demise of the 90s-style mass marketed schemes, it would be wrong to proclaim the death of aggressive tax planning' (Marris, 2002).
+It has been well documented that aggressive tax planning has been around for many decades (Braithwaite, in press; Levi, 1988) and while the general anti-avoidance legislation may have recently gone someway to stemming the problem of aggressive tax planning-at least in relation to tax schemes-it does not appear to have gone far enough.
+It is proposed here that a whole of government approach is needed to come to grips with the problem.
+Suggestions for how this could be done are presented below (Braithwaite, in press).